Table of Contents

 How often and when to sterilize

-Poor hygiene when it comes to breast and bottle feeding equipment may lead to upset stomachs, illness and diarrhea.
-This is why it is important to first wash your equipment in warm, soapy water, and then sterilize it before each feed to ensure that bacteria have been removed.
-In some countries where water supply is pre-filtered and not taken from deep wells it may be common to just wash bottles with warm soapy water or just throw them in a dishwasher.
+Poor hygiene when it comes to breast and bottle feeding equipment may lead to upset stomachs, illness, and diarrhea.
+This is why it is important to first wash your equipment with warm, soapy water, and then sterilize it before each feed to ensure that bacteria have been removed.
+In some countries where water supply is pre-filtered and not taken from deep wells, it may be common to just wash bottles with warm soapy water or just throw them in a dishwasher.
 However sterilization, if done before each use, has the added advantage when it comes to your child’s health and safety, and killing all known dangerous and harmful microorganisms.
 But if you are living a busy schedule with a good trusted water supply to make cleaning enough, we are here to give you options on when and how often should you sterilize your baby bottles.

 Before first use

 Always sterilize brand new bottles.
 It is a misconception that because it is brand new and not used by anyone else then it is clean and sterile.
-During manufacturing, these bottles may be handled by different people, also at the stores the bottles on display may have accumulated dust and probable pathogens that is why it very important to clean and sterilize baby bottles before you start using them for your baby.
+During manufacturing, these bottles may be handled by different people, also at the stores, the bottles on display may have accumulated dust and probable pathogens that is why it very important to clean and sterilize baby bottles before you start using them for your baby.

 During the first months, it is ideal to clean and sterilize your baby bottles after you use them and ensure that they are safe to use.
 You need to sterilize all the feeding equipment after cleaning until your baby is at least 6 months old.
 After this age, cleaning and washing them well should be enough.
-You may want to keep sterilizing until your baby is 12 months old, when they stop drinking formula.
+You may want to keep sterilizing until your baby is 12 months old when they stop drinking formula.